StartITBot/discord.builders/README.md

 ## 📦 Building

-First, you need to have the steps above done:
+First, you need to have the steps above done

 Build the website library: